 Individuals and teams who do not comply with this code of conduct (community or school-based) will be referred to the Youth Protection Program at FIRST Headquarters for further investigation and potential consequences.

 Many teams also have their own Code of Conduct.
 To help you get started in developing one for your team, the FIRST Canada Youth Council have created a template to use and customize with the unique requirements of your team.

-FIRST requires that all safety concerns and non-medical incidents be reported to the party conducting the event and to FIRST Headquarters within 48 hours – a FIRST-Report Safety Concern-Non-Medical Incident is provided.
+FIRST requires that all safety concerns and non-medical incidents be reported to the party conducting the event and to FIRST Headquarters within 48 hours – an online non-medical incident report form is provided.
 If there is uncertainty about filing a report, the FIRST Youth Protection Department should be contacted for guidance.
 The reporter may choose to remain anonymous; however, the more facts the FIRST Youth Protection Department has, the better it will be able to support an appropriate solution.

-FIRST Canada strongly encourages all participants to view the videos listed below which describe our code of conduct and Youth Protection Program:
+FIRST Canada strongly encourages all participants to read the full details on the FIRST website, which describes our code of conduct and the Youth Protection Program.